-To finance the Polaris acquisition and related transactions, we have incurred substantial indebtedness, to which there is no guarantee that we will be able to service the interest and principal payments, and there can be no assurance that our business, results of operations and financial condition will not be adversely affected by our incurrence of indebtedness.
+In addition to the Orogen Preferred Stock Financing, we also incurred substantial indebtedness under a senior secured debt facility to finance the Polaris transaction.
+There is no guarantee that we will be able to service the interest and principal payments on our debt or make cash payments on our preferred stock or that our business, results of operations and financial condition will not be adversely affected by our incurrence of indebtedness or our stockholders will not suffer increased dilution due to terms of our outstanding convertible preferred stock.

 In connection with the Polaris acquisition and related transactions, on February 25, 2016, we entered into a credit agreement with a bank syndicate providing senior secured debt financing of \$300 million, comprised of a \$100 million revolving credit facility and a \$200 million multi-draw term loan, and drew down the full \$200.0 million of the term loan.
 Interest under these facilities accrues at a rate per annum of LIBOR plus 2.75%, subject to step-downs based on Virtusa's ratio of debt to adjusted earnings before interest, taxes, depreciation, amortization, and stock compensation expense ("EBITDA").
 The credit agreement includes customary minimum cash, maximum debt to EBITDA and minimum fixed charge coverage covenants.
 The term of the credit agreement is five years from the closing date of the loan, ending February 24, 2021.
+On May 3, 2017, in connection with the Orogen Preferred Stock Financing, we amended our credit agreement primarily to issue the convertible preferred stock and pay certain dividends with respect to the convertible preferred stock and we used \$81 million from the financing to repay part of our \$200 million term loan which remains outstanding.

 We may incur additional indebtedness in the future, which may be significant.
-We will be required to have sufficient cash available in the United States to pay scheduled instalments of principal, accrued interest and fees from time to time and at maturity.
-If we do not have sufficient cash available in the United States or we fail to generate sufficient cash from operations in the United States, we may be unable to service the debt or we may be required to repatriate earnings held by our foreign subsidiaries.
+If we draw down from our credit facility, or if we want to pay required dividends in cash on our outstanding convertible preferred stock, we will be required to have sufficient cash available in the United States to pay scheduled installments, accrued interest and fees from time to time and at maturity on our term loan or for dividends on our preferred stock payments if we want to pay in cash and not pay our dividends in commons stock which will increase the dilutive impact of the financing.
+If we do not have sufficient cash available in the United States or we fail to generate sufficient cash from operations in the United States, we may be unable to service the debt or pay dividends in cash on our convertible preferred stock or we may be required to repatriate earnings held by our foreign subsidiaries.
 Any such repatriation would cause us to accrue the applicable amount of taxes associated with such earnings at that time, which could have a material adverse effect on our results of operations.
-In addition, we may not have sufficient cash in the United States or abroad to make payments on our debt obligations, which could cause us to seek additional debt or equity capital or restructure or refinance our existing indebtedness.
-We may not be able to effect any such alternative measures, if necessary, on commercially reasonable terms or at all and, even if successful, those alternative actions may not allow us to meet our scheduled debt service obligations.
+In addition, we may not have sufficient cash in the United States or abroad to make payments on our debt obligations or dividends in cash on our convertible preferred stock, which could cause us to seek additional debt or equity capital or restructure or refinance our existing indebtedness.
+We may not be able to effect any such alternative measures, if necessary, on commercially reasonable terms or at all and, even if successful, those alternative actions may not allow us to meet our scheduled debt service obligations or dividend payments on our convertible preferred stock in cash or that we can avoid increased dilution to our stockholders under the terms of our convertible preferred stock.